panva/node-oidc-provider/docs/README.md

   <br>

-To enable MTLS based authentication methods the provider expects your TLS-offloading proxy to handle the client certificate validation, parsing, handling, etc. Once set up you are expected to forward `x-ssl-client-verify`, `x-ssl-client-s-dn` and `x-ssl-client-cert` headers with variable values set by this proxy.
-An important aspect is to sanitize the inbound request headers at the proxy. <br/><br/> The most common openssl based proxies are Apache and NGINX, with those you're looking to use <br/><br/> __`SSLVerifyClient` (Apache) / `ssl_verify_client` (NGINX)__ with the appropriate configuration value that matches your setup requirements. <br/><br/> __`SSLCACertificateFile` or `SSLCACertificatePath` (Apache) / `ssl_client_certificate` (NGINX)__ with the values pointing to your accepted CA Certificates. <br/><br/> Set the proxy request headers with variables set as a result of enabling MTLS
+To enable mutual TLS based authentication methods the provider expects your TLS-offloading proxy to handle the client certificate validation, parsing, handling, etc. Once set up you are expected to forward `x-ssl-client-verify`, `x-ssl-client-s-dn` and `x-ssl-client-cert` headers with variable values set by this proxy.
+An important aspect is to sanitize the inbound request headers at the proxy. <br/><br/> The most common openssl based proxies are Apache and NGINX, with those you're looking to use <br/><br/> __`SSLVerifyClient` (Apache) / `ssl_verify_client` (NGINX)__ with the appropriate configuration value that matches your setup requirements. <br/><br/> __`SSLCACertificateFile` or `SSLCACertificatePath` (Apache) / `ssl_client_certificate` (NGINX)__ with the values pointing to your accepted CA Certificates. <br/><br/> Set the proxy request headers with variables set as a result of enabling mutual TLS

 ```nginx